smucclaw/vue-pure-pdpa/README.md

 ### Installing Packages

+First, install nvm from https://nvm.sh/

-Run the following set of install scripts:
+Then run the following set of install scripts:

 ```shell
 $ nvm use